TheAprameyaKannan/projectpython/README.md

 # projectpython
-this code is a tictactoe game using tkinter as a gui
+This code is a tictactoe game using tkinter as a gui